Disclaimer: Naruto and characters do not belong to me.

 The tightening around the corners of his mouth and his silence were enough of a response to Tsunade's incredulous look.

 "Fine!
 But first I want a demonstration of your so-called skills.
-If you don't measure up to the skills of our Cyber team, you're out."
+If you don't measure up to the skills of the 6 members of our Cyber team, you're out."
 Sakura smirked.

 "Good.
 Then let's get started."